frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ['main']
 {'fields': [{'name': 'id', 'type': 'integer'},
             {'name': 'name', 'type': 'string'},
+            {'name': 'population', 'type': 'integer'},
-            {'name': 'population', 'type': 'integer'}]}
+            {'name': 'cars', 'type': 'integer'}]}
-[{'id': 1, 'name': 'germany', 'population': 83},
+[{'id': 1, 'name': 'germany', 'population': 83, 'cars': 166},
- {'id': 1, 'name': 'germany', 'population': 83},
- {'id': 2, 'name': 'france', 'population': 66},
- {'id': 2, 'name': 'france', 'population': 66},
+ {'id': 2, 'name': 'france', 'population': 66, 'cars': 132},
- {'id': 3, 'name': 'spain', 'population': 47},
- {'id': 3, 'name': 'spain', 'population': 47}]
+ {'id': 3, 'name': 'spain', 'population': 47, 'cars': 94}]
 ```

-The exact transformation we have applied actually doesn't make much sense as we just duplicated every row of the `main` resource.
-But hopefully this example provids a basic understanding of how simple, and at the same time flexible, package transformations can be.
+We have basically done the same as in [Transforming a Resource](#transforming-a-resource) section.
+This example is quite artificial and created only to show how to join two resources, but hopefully it provides a basic understanding of how simple, and at the same time flexible, package transformations can be.

 ## Transforming Pipeline